alexiseluzon/alexiseluzon.github.io/README.md

 >
 >         chat.title("Simple Real-Time Chat-App using Python Sockets")

-- An instance of the Tkinter Tk class is **created**, representing the main window of the GUI application.
+- An instance of the Tkinter Tk class is created, **representing** the main window of the GUI application.
 The title of the window is **set**.

 >         msg = Text(chat, width=50)
 >